hardlyneutral/buddypress-registration-groups/readme.txt

 2. Screenshot of the admin settings menu and options.

 == Changelog ==

+= 1.0.3 =
+* Tested plugin as functional with WordPress 4.2.2 and BuddyPress 2.3.1

 = 1.0.2 =
 * Tested plugin as functional with WordPress 4.1.1 and BuddyPress 2.2.2.1